AWARE: Audio Watermarking with Adversarial Resistance to Edits: Ablation Studies

 \subsection{With vs. Without Mel Projection}

 Finally, we compare the proposed Mel-based detector with a variant operating directly on STFT magnitudes.
 The Mel front-end performs perceptual band aggregation, which stabilizes frequency-domain statistics and aligns the representation with human-critical bands and common synthesis pipelines.
-Accordingly, we probe attacks that directly stress these properties: LPF/HPF, MP3, and neural vocoder resynthesis, precisely where Mel aggregation is expected to enhance the robustness.
+Accordingly, we probe attacks that directly stress these properties: LPF/HPF, MP3, NV, RA and VP, precisely where Mel aggregation is expected to enhance the robustness.

 Results in Table \ref{tab:mel} suggest that for spectral edits (LPF/HPF) and compression (MP3), absolute differences are modest, yet consistently favor the Mel front-end.
-Under NV resynthesis, the gap becomes substantial.
+Under PS and NV resynthesis, the gap becomes substantial.
 The Mel-based detector remains highly reliable, whereas the STFT-only variant degrades sharply.
+A clear, though more moderate, advantage is also observed under RA, which indicates that Mel aggregation provides additional robustness to acoustic channel coloration and recording/playback artifacts.
+Under VT, the Mel front-end again improves performance, and shows better tolerance to the compound distortions introduced by networked speech communication pipelines.